Nigma top HellRaisers in final WeSave! showdown

 In the Europe-CIS showdown, Team Nigma jumped in front by winning the opening map.
 HellRaisers took the next two maps to grab a 2-1 lead, but Team Nigma responded by winning the final two maps.
 The regional semifinals and finals were played earlier this week.
 Evil Geniuses captured the North American title, Thunder Predator won the South American competition, PSG.LGD emerged on top of the Chinese bracket, and Team Adroit earned the Southeast Asian crown.

-The final event of the fundraiser, contested late Thursday, was a North American All-Star matchup featuring two three-on-three squads, dubbed Team WeSave!
-Tango and Team WeSave!
+The final event of the fundraiser on Thursday was a North American All-Star matchup featuring two three-on-three squads, with Team WeSave!
+Tango beating Team WeSave!
 Mango.
 Team WeSave!
 Tango consisted of Clinton "Fear" Loomis, playing under the name "WeFight!
 Corona;" Braxton "Brax" Paulson, playing under the name "WeStay!
 Home;" and David "Moo" Hull, playing under the name "WeWash!
 Hands."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)